NVIDIA-Merlin/HugeCTR/docs/source/api/hugectr_layer_book.md

 * `projection_dim`: Integer, the projection dimension for DCN v2.
 If you specify `0`, the layer degrades to DCN v1.
 The default value is `0`.
 * `weight_init_type`: Specifies how to initialize the weight array.
 The supported types include `hugectr.Initializer_t.Default`, `hugectr.Initializer_t.Uniform`, `hugectr.Initializer_t.XavierNorm`, `hugectr.Initializer_t.XavierUniform` and `hugectr.Initializer_t.Zero`.
 The default value is `hugectr.Initializer_t.Default`.
 * `bias_init_type`: Specifies how to initialize the bias array.
 The supported types include `hugectr.Initializer_t.Default`, `hugectr.Initializer_t.Uniform`, `hugectr.Initializer_t.XavierNorm`, `hugectr.Initializer_t.XavierUniform` and `hugectr.Initializer_t.Zero`.
 The default value is `hugectr.Initializer_t.Default`.
+* `compute_config`: hugectr.DenseLayerComputeConfig, specifies the computation configuration of all layers in the cross network.
+The valid flags in compute_config is `hugectr.DenseLayerComputeConfig.async_wgrad` and applies only to DCN v2.
+    * `hugectr.DenseLayerComputeConfig.async_wgrad`: Specifies whether the wgrad compute is asynchronous to dgrad.
+The default value is False.

 Input and Output Shapes: